bodasadallah/bodasadallah/README.md

 # 💫 About Me:
-🔭 Hi, I am Abderlrahman “Boda” Sadallah, a second-year MSc student at NLP Department, MBZUAI. <br>⚡ Fun fact, I am one day older than Google
+🔭 Hi, I am Boda, a PhD student at USI. <br>⚡ Fun fact, I am one day older than Google

 ## 🌐 Socials: